terraform-google-modules/terraform-example-foundation/0-bootstrap/README-Jenkins.md

+*Warning: the guidance for deploying with Jenkins is no longer actively tested or maintained.
+While we have left the guidance available for users who prefer Jenkins, we make no guarantees about its quality, and you might be responsible for troubleshooting and modifying the directions.*

 # 0-bootstrap - deploying a Jenkins-compatible environment

 The purpose of this step is to bootstrap a GCP organization, creating all the required resources & permissions to start using the Cloud Foundation Toolkit (CFT).
 This step also guides you on how to configure a CI/CD project to host a Jenkins Agent, which connects to your existing Jenkins Controller infrastructure & your own Git repos (which might live on-prem).
 The Jenkins Agent will run [CI/CD Pipelines](../docs/GLOSSARY.md#foundation-cicd-pipeline) for foundations code in subsequent stages.